rui314/mold/README.md

   efficiently fix up a binary for this case.

   This is a hard problem, so existing linkers don't try too hard to solve it.
-For example, IIRC, gold falls back to full link if any function is removed from a previous build.
+For example, IIRC and gold fall back to full link if any function is removed from a previous build.
 If you want to not annoy users in the fallback case, you need to make full link fast anyway.